asreview/asreview/docs/source/lab/about.rst

     extraction technique, a classifier, a balance, and a query strategy.

   ASReview
     ASReview stands for *Active learning for Systematic Reviews* or *AI-assisted Systematic Reviews*, depending on context.
-Avoid this explanation, only use as tagline.
+Avoid this explanation, only use as a tagline.

-  ASReview CLI
+  CLI
-    ASReview CLI is the command line interface that is developed for advanced options or for running simulation studies.
+    The CLI is the command line interface that is developed for advanced options or for running simulation studies.

   Data
     Data includes :term:`dataset`, prior knowledge, labels, and